patrickcyubahiro/patrickcyubahiro/README.md

 - 🎯  Two of my goals for 2023 include contributing more to open-source projects and sharing my knowledge with other enthusiasts.

-- 🤌🏽   I enjoy strumming my fingers on a :guitar: in my spare time, playing :soccer:, :basketball:, 🎮, and intellectually challenging games.
+- 🤌🏽   I enjoy strumming my fingers on a :guitar: in my spare time, playing :soccer:, :basketball:, 🎮, and other intellectually challenging games.

 - 👉  Fun fact: I can communicate in 6 languages.